elbruno/ai-aspire-blazor-chat-quickstart-csharp/README.md

 From a Terminal window, open the folder with the clone of this repo.
 Run the following commands.

+1. Login to Azure:

+    ```bash
+    azd auth login
+    ```

+1. Init the resources for the Azure Deploy, define the environmetn name.
+Run the command:

+    ```bash
+    azd init
+    ```
+1. Start the Azure Deploy process.
+Select the Azure Subscription and the Region (ie: **East US 2**).
+Run the command:

+    ```bash
+    azd up
+    ```

+1. When `azd up` has finished deploying, you'll see 5 deployed  URIs:

+    * service apiservice
+    * service cache
+    * service ollama service
+    * service webfrontend
+    * Aspire Dashboard

+### Understanding the deploy with azd from the AppHost project

+From a Terminal window, open the folder with the clone of this repo.
+Run the following commands.

 1. Navigate to the .NET Aspire AppHost project:

     In Windows: